21 Types of Couches & Sofas Pictured So You Can Choose

 These Japanese styles of couches are popular around the world for their minimalist styles.
 During the day they function as couches.
 In the evening they can be tilted back and turned into a bed.
 The futon cushion can also simply be moved to the ground for a more sturdy and traditional surface.

 Your typical fold-out or pull-out couch that has a bed in it, as we all know, has the worst "mattresses" if you even want to call them that.
-The futon is superior in every way among the mattress alternatives.
+Any types of futons are superior in every way among the mattress alternatives.

 14) Lawson Couch